With 154 miles of canals to explore it’s no wonder Staffordshire is affectionally known as the ‘canal county’.

 Part of our West Midlands region, Staffordshire is home to the following waterways:

-As the charity that believes spending time by water makes us all happier and healthier, living in towns of cities such as Stoke-on-Trent means that local people are never more than short drive or leisurely stroll to their local canal.
+Living in towns or cities such as Stoke-on-Trent means that local people are never more than a short drive or leisurely stroll from their local canal.

 The Trent & Mersey Canal runs right through the heart of the town hence why Stone is locally known as ‘Canal Town’.